WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 <br />

 #### Ritual Casting
-You can cast a warlock spell as a ritual if that spell has the ritual tag and you know the spell.
+You can cast a Warlock spell as a ritual if that spell has the ritual tag and you know the spell.

 #### Spellcasting Focus
-You can use an arcane focus as a spellcasting focus for your warlock spells.
+You can use an arcane focus as a spellcasting focus for your Warlock spells.

 ### Life Tap
-*1st-level warlock feature*
+*1st-level Warlock feature*

 <div style='margin-top:-4px'></div>